This Is What Happens to Your Body When You Stop Drinking Coffee

 Keen to quit, or at least pause your intake?
 Here's what happens to your body when you stop drinking coffee.

-#1: You Might Feel AnxiousDeprived of adrenaline and dopamine, hormones that act as natural stimulants to keep you awake and control your mood, you'll naturally feel more tired and anxious as your body adjusts to the lack of stimulants.
-Be assured this period of withdrawal will not last long and soon your body will regulate and learn to survive without your morning cup of coffee.
+Because you'll be deprived of adrenaline and dopamine, the hormones that act as natural stimulants to keep you awake and control your mood will enter shock.
+You'll naturally feel more tired and anxious as your body adjusts to the lack of stimulants.
+However, be assured this period of withdrawal will not last long and soon your body will regulate and learn to survive without your morning cup of coffee.
 You will enjoy more stable moods and lose those unnecessary adrenaline spikes.

-#3: Your Head May Hurt LessYou will possibly have less headaches as some are caused by a high caffeine intake.
-Of course, there will be the withdrawal symptoms, like a deep craving for sugar and excessive tiredness.
+You'll possibly have less headaches as some are caused by a high caffeine intake.
+Of course, there will be withdrawal symptoms, like a deep craving for sugar and excessive tiredness.
 But these will pass, and so too will the headaches that regular coffee intake can cause.
 Eventually, your head will thank you.

 Caffeine is a diuretic, meaning it causes the kidneys to work harder to cleanse the blood.
 The organs then react to a caffeine hit by pulling extra water out of the bloodstream (along with caffeine molecules) and send it to the bladder for disposal.
 Naturally, the body fills up a lot more quickly when you’re drinking fluids, which means more trips to the bathroom and in-turn, possible dehydration.
 Ending the coffee intake, by either going cold turkey or slowly weaning yourself off it, means your body will be able to hold onto the water it needs to function more easily rather than constantly flushing it out.